Swan Thong: Production

-"Swan Thong" was written by executive producer Keto Shimizu and Morgan Faust.
+"Swan Thong" was written by co-showrunner Keto Shimizu and Morgan Faust.
 Shimizu and Faust finished the production draft on January 13, 2020.
 The second and third versions of the script were finished on January 14 and 15, 2020.
 The fourth and final version was completed on January 16, the final day of preparation.
 Several alternative titles for the episode were considered including, "The Hateful Fates", "One Mans Trash...", and "Fight at the Museum."
 The final version of the title is a reference to Sisqó's "Thong Song".
-The episode featured a cliffhanger ending with Sara Lance getting abducted by aliens.
+To set up the upcoming sixth season, the episode featured a cliffhanger ending with Sara Lance getting abducted by aliens.

-The closing moment of the episode feature a punk-rock version of the original song "Mister Parkers Cul de Sac", written by James Eagan, which had previously appeared in an episode of the same name.
+The closing moment of the episode features a punk rock version of the song "Mister Parkers Cul de Sac".
+The song, written by staff writer James Eagan, had previously appeared in an episode of the same name.
 The song was chosen as it talked about friendships.
-Showrunner Phil Klemmer told Entertainment Weekly that "I guess it encapsulates our show.
+Co-showrunner Phil Klemmer told Entertainment Weekly that "I guess it encapsulates our show.
 Like a punk song, it sounds brash and kind of cacophonous, but if you listen a little bit more closely the lyrics are just about [how] circles are like friendships that never end.
 That's Charlie basically screaming she's gonna remain a Legend forever."
 Tala Ashe appears as both Zari Tomaz and Zari Tarazi in the episode.
-The effect of both appearing simultaneously was achieved through using motion capture and split screens.
 However, due to technical constraints it was decided that this would be only temporary and that one of the two Zari's had to be written out.
-Tarazi was chosen as the writers wanted to maintain the sibling dynamic between her and Behrad Tarazi.
+Tarazi was chosen to stay as the writers wanted to maintain the sibling dynamic between her and Behrad Tarazi.
 The episode was written knowing Richard-Sellers would not be returning for the sixth season and therefore had to conclude Charlie's character arc.

 Casting

 Sisqó is an American rapper who performs his song, "Thong Song"; the song is the inspiration for the episode's title.

-The episode stars Maisie Richardson-Sellers, Caity Lotz, Tala Ashe, Jes Macallan, Nick Zano, Matt Ryan, Dominic Purcell, Amy Louise Pemberton, Courtney Ford, and Olivia Swann as Charlie, Sara Lance, Zari Tarazi, Nate Haywood, John Constantine, Mick Rory, Gideon (voice), Marie Antoinette, and Astra Louge.
+The episode stars Maisie Richardson-Sellers, Caity Lotz, Tala Ashe, Jes Macallan, Nick Zano, Matt Ryan, Dominic Purcell, Amy Louise Pemberton, Courtney Ford, and Olivia Swann as Charlie, Sara Lance, Zari Tarazi, Ava Sharpe, Nate Haywood, John Constantine, Mick Rory, Gideon (voice), Marie Antoinette, and Astra Louge.
 Additionally, Tala Ashe portrays Zari Tomaz, the version of Zari that was part of the Legends prior to the events of the season four finale, "Hey, World!".